-It's also a good idea to swith the language on your computer or phone to your target language.
+It's also a good idea to switch the language on your computer or phone to your target language.
 You can change the language settings on your Internet browser, social media accounts, and Netflix account as well.
 This way you get used to seeing and using the language on a daily basis.

 If you go to your Netflix settings and set Netflix in French, the next time you login you'll have a wider selection of movies that are only made available to French speakers, in addition to the usual English selections that will either be dubbed in French or include French subtitles.
 Watching one of your favorite movies again in French is a great experience.

 By using Glossika as your language training resource, you will be able to mimic the way a child acquires a language while getting optimal results by immersing yourself in your target language on a daily basis.